-UPDATED: Has been returned to the family of Clyde Laird!
+UPDATED: These two photos have been returned to family members!

 These two faded photos came to me from the United States.
 And although only one of them is labelled with names, I believe they are connected.
 Both of the photos were printed at the photo studio of one E.H.
-Doton, located in North Calais, Vermont, in Washington State.
+Doton, located in North Calais, in Vermont.

 The Laird family tree has been well-researched and published on Ancestry.
 But there are no photos added to any of the family trees I’ve found.
 My hope is to reunite these photos with their genealogy-loving family!
 But first, I’m curious to find out how the lives of these children turned out!

 I will start with the labelled photo of “Clyde, Dorothy and Edwin Laird, Willis and Elsie’s children“